Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Werecat†: Lycanthropes, agile and immune to most non-supernatural attacks, who make great athletes and melee fighters.
 They come in werejaguar, wereocelot, and werepanther flavors.
 (B&B, p.
 22)

 Wilderness Scout*: A ranger/outdoorsman, quick on their feet and in-tune with nature.
+Probably the best "pure outdoorsman" role.
+Compare the Explorer (above), who's more of a general "scout" instead of a wilderness one.
 (TLPG, p.
 45)

 Zapper: See Eruptor, above.